 The IAEA permits facilities to reduce inventory uncertainties in two ways.
-First, the plutonium entering a reprocessing plant is not measured until after the spent fuel has been chopped up and dissolved, thereby sidestepping the large uncertainties in measurements of the amounts of plutonium entering the plant.
-Second, the facilities are subdivided into numerous material balance areas.
-The facilities in fact should be so subdivided, and this provides added protection against a single insider threat.
+First, the plutonium entering a reprocessing plant is not measured until after the spent fuel has been chopped up and dissolved, thereby sidestepping the large uncertainties in measurements ot the amounts of plutonium entering the plant.
+Secondly, the facilities are subdivided into numerous material balance areas.
+The facilities in fact should be so subdivided; and this provides added protection against a single insider threat.
 But it must be recognized that this does not afford adequate protection against a collusion of individuals, particularly in scenarios where the state is engaging in the diversion.

-In May 1994 the Nuclear Control Institute disclosed that there was a 70 kg discrepancy in the plutonium inventory balance at the Tokai Mura fuel fabrication plant.
-The Japanese claimed the plutonium was not missing but was stuck to the surfaces of the glove boxes.
-Nevertheless, the uncertainty in the estimate of this plutonium holdup is on the order of 10-15 percent, one or more nuclear weapons worth.
+In May of this year the Nuclear Control Institute disclosed that there was a 70 kg discrepancy in the plutonium inventory balance at the Tokai Mura fuel fabrication plant.
+The Japanese claimed the plutonium was not missing, but was stuck to the surfaces of the glove boxes.
+Nevertheless, the uncertainty in the estimate of this plutonium holdup is on the order of 10-15 percent-one or more nuclear weapons worth.
 Astonishingly, the IAEA has given Japan months to resolve this discrepancy.

 Detection time (the maximum time that should elapse between diversion and detection of a significant quantity) should be in the same range as the conversion time, defined as the time required to convert different forms of nuclear material into components of nuclear weapons.
-For metallic plutonium and HEU, the conversion time is 7 to 10 days; for other compounds of these materials, 1 to 3 weeks.
-These times are already much shorter than the period between inventories at any fuel reprocessing plant
+For metallic plutonium and HEU, the conversion time is 7-10 days; for other compounds of these materials, 1-3 weeks.
+These times are already much shorter than the period between inventories at any fuel reprocessing plant operating today.
+Thus, there can be no assurance that the primary objective of safeguards - the timely detection of significant quantities of plutonium - is now being, or can be, met.